Requirements of the WGSS Major

 Overview

 Women’s, Gender, and Sexuality Studies requires twelve term courses and may be taken either as a primary major or as one of two majors.
 Requirements include two intermediate courses selected from the following offerings: Bodies and Pleasures, Sex and Genders (WGSS 205); Transnational Approaches to Gender and Sexuality (WGSS 206); Gender, Justice, Power and Institutions (WGSS 207 ); Feminist and Queer Theory (WGSS 340 ).
 Majors are strongly encouraged to take these intermediate courses during their first two years.
-The major also requires two methodology courses, five courses in an area of concentration, the Junior Research Seminar (WGSS 398) and senior essay.
-The area of concentration consists of at least five courses, the majority of which should be drawn from program offerings.
+The major also requires one methodology course, seven courses in an area of concentration, and senior essay.
+The area of concentration consists of at least seven courses, one of which must be an advanced seminar in WGSS numbered 350 or higher, and the majority of which should be drawn from program offerings.
 Substitutions to the major requirements may be made only with the written permission of the director of undergraduate studies.

 Intermediate courses